-- Availability: Out of print.
-Buy on Amazon, eBay, or at your local bookstore if you can find it.
+- Availability: In print.
+Buy deluxe edition on Amazon, eBay, or at your local bookstore if you can find it.

 Hellsing Manga Volume 2 continues the story of Alucard, Seras, and the Hellsing Organization.
 The Hellsing Organization headquarters come under attack by two vampire brothers, Jan and Luke Valentine.
 As the vampire siblings wipe out the human soldiers of Hellsing, it’s up to Seras, Victoria, and Walter to protect the members of the Round Table while Alucard waits for Luke Valentine as the vampire comes to kill him.

 I like the story of Hellsing; it’s not deep or philosophical and doesn’t have a profound message.
 It’s action-oriented and runs on "the rule of cool" when it comes to both the plot and its characters.
 Anyone trying to make this series sound deep or profound is just trying to oversell it to you.

 I do like the series, and I do find it interesting, but it isn’t something that is trying to be anything more than a gory, violent, and potentially offensive manga story about vampire hunting.
 While the characters and plot are entertaining, it’s certainly not the best manga story I’ve ever read.

 This manga is very dark and creepy.
 It has great characters and an interesting setup.
 I like the plot, and the writing is very excellent—it keeps my attention and I enjoy reading this manga.

 The Art Is Really Cool-Looking and the Fights Are Entertaining